Idealized 2D Cloud-Resolving Simulations for Tidally Locked Habitable Planets: Introduction

 Two ways could be used to improve the studies of clouds on tidally locked habitable planets.
 One is to observationally identify clouds on terrestrial exoplanets, but it is far beyond the ability of present and near-future space and ground telescopes.
 The other one is to resolve the cloud-formation processes in exoplanets' atmospheres, which is considered in this study.
-Until now, there are three cloud-resolving studies for tidally locked planets around M dwarfs, \cite{zhangetal2017surface}, \cite{sergeev2020atmospheric}, and \cite{lefevre20213d}.
-Due to computation resource limits, only a limited-area domain is cloud-resolved, $\approx$1000 by 1000 km in \cite{zhangetal2017surface}, 6000 by 6000 km in \cite{sergeev2020atmospheric}, and 250 by 250 km in \cite{lefevre20213d}. \cite{zhangetal2017surface} found that there are strong spatial variability in clouds, shortwave radiation, and surface temperature even in the small domain.
+Until now, there are three cloud-resolving studies for tidally locked planets around M dwarfs, \cite{zhangetal2017surface}, \cite{sergeev2020atmospheric}, and \cite{Lef_vre_2021}.
+Due to computation resource limits, only a limited-area domain is cloud-resolved, $\approx$1000 by 1000 km in \cite{zhangetal2017surface}, 6000 by 6000 km in \cite{sergeev2020atmospheric}, and 250 by 250 km in \cite{Lef_vre_2021}. \cite{zhangetal2017surface} found that there are strong spatial variability in clouds, shortwave radiation, and surface temperature even in the small domain.
 This is likely due to the small scales of deep convection. \cite{sergeev2020atmospheric} examined the dependence of the simulated climate on the choice of convection parameterization scheme and a cloud-permitting modeling of the substellar convection.
 They found that the simulated clouds, precipitation, atmospheric circulation, and day-to-night energy transport are sensitive to how convection and clouds are treated.
-They also showed that the planetary albedo of the substellar region in the cloud-permitting simulation is somewhat higher than that in the simulation with parameterized convection and clouds. \cite{lefevre20213d} confirmed that the substellar region of tidally locked habitable planets should be covered by convective clouds.
+They also showed that the planetary albedo of the substellar region in the cloud-permitting simulation is somewhat higher than that in the simulation with parameterized convection and clouds. \cite{Lef_vre_2021} confirmed that the substellar region of tidally locked habitable planets should be covered by convective clouds.
 They also found that there are large differences in the simulated cloud albedo between the CRM and GCMs, due to less formation of low-altitude stratocumulus clouds in the CRM they employed.
-There are two weaknesses in these cloud-resolving simulations.
-One is that the cloud-resolving domain is too small to represent the entire clouds over the wide convective area on the dayside.
-The other one is that the effects of large-scale circulation (such as water vapor converging towards the substellar area) on the convection is not well represented, or the interaction between the cloud-resolving area and the large-scale circulation is absent in their experimental designs.
+This study is a similar or further step of the previous three studies using a different cloud-resolving model.
+Specially, we will examine the separated effects of changing the surface temperature uniformly and changing the day-night surface temperature contrast, and we will compare the CRM results with GCM results.
+Moreover, simple thermodynamical theories including moist static energy (MSE) and weak temperature gradient (WTG) are employed in order to more clearly understand the results.